toddcf/code-snippets/git/tagging.md

 Annotated is preferable, because we know who created the tag.
 This is the way we will do it.

 ## Annotated Tagging

-Let's say it's the first version.
+Let's say it's the first version of your codebase.
 You'll add a `v` number and a message (just like when you commit):

-- `git tag -a v1.0.0 -m "Version 1.0.0 release."`
+`git tag -a v1.0.0 -m "Version 1.0.0 release."`

 NOTE: `v1.0.0` is the proper annotation structure, as it allows automated tools to inspect your package and know the release versions.

+## Additional Info

-NOTE: If you are not ready to add a tag to the master branch with a new version number of your app, you should not be merging into the master branch.
+*If you are not ready to add a tag to the `main` branch with a new version number of your app, you should not be merging into the `main` branch.*

 This tag will point to the current commit.